Badr Shakir al-Sayyab: Illness and death

-Returning to Iraq, Sayyab was given a job at the Iraqi Ports Authority and moved to Basra.
-However he was arrested again on 4 February 1961 and held until 20 February.
-By this time his political stance and rising literary fame had brought him to the attention of the Congress for Cultural Freedom which invited him to attend a conference entitled 'The Arab Writer and the Modern World’ in Rome.
-However in the same year, his health began to deteriorate.
+Returning to Iraq, al-Sayyab was given a job at the Iraqi Ports Authority and moved to Basra.
+However, he was arrested again on 4 February 1961 and held until 20 February.
+By this time his political stance and rising literary fame had brought him to the attention of the Congress for Cultural Freedom, which invited him to attend a conference entitled 'The Arab Writer and the Modern World’ in Rome.
+In the same year, his health began to deteriorate.
 In April 1962 he was admitted to the American University Hospital in Beirut, and his literary friends, including Yusuf Al-Khal, paid his fees.
 On his return to Basra in September 1962 the Congress for Cultural Freedom provided ongoing financial assistance to him and arranged for him to go to London to seek medical advice.

-At the end of 1962, Sayyab travelled to the UK.
+At the end of 1962, al-Sayyab travelled to the United Kingdom.
 Professor Albert Hourani had managed to grant him a fellowship at Durham University and he also thought about registering as a student at Oxford University to undertake a PhD, but was not able to do so.
 Admitted to St Mary's Hospital, London his illness was finally diagnosed as amyotrophic lateral sclerosis From London he went to Paris for a week in March 1963, where his diagnosis was confirmed.

 In February 1964 his already poor health took a sudden turn for the worse, and he was taken into the Basra Port Hospital with double pneumonia, heart problems and an ulcer.
 As his treatment continued beyond what he could afford, the Society of Iraqi Authors and Writers, of which he was a member, secured the agreement of the Ministry of Health to continue caring for him.
 Eventually the Kuwaiti poet Ali Al-Sabti persuaded the Kuwaiti government to take over his treatment, and he was moved to the Amiri Hospital in Kuwait on 6 July 1964.
 While being treated there, he published a number of poems in the magazine Al-Ra'ed al-'Arabi ('The Arab Pioneer').
 He died in the hospital on 24 December 1964.